s-victor/TinyPedal/docs/customization.md

 ## Rivals
-**This widget displays standings info from opponent ahead and behind local player from same vehicle class.
-Most options are inherited from relative & standings widget, with some additions noted below.**
+**This widget displays standings info from opponent ahead and behind local player from same vehicle class.**

+Note, most options are inherited from [Relative](#relative) and [Standings](#standings) widgets, with some additions noted below.

     *_color_time_interval_ahead, *_color_time_interval_behind
 Set custom time interval color of opponent ahead and behind.